xingchenzhang/xingchenzhang.github.io/other_pages/fil.md

 <h2>Lab News</h2>

-[05/2026] Zixian Zhao, the first PhD student at FIL, has been awared the Dean of Postgraduate Research's Commendation for Excellence in Academic Citizenship.
+[05/2026] Zixian Zhao, the first PhD student at FIL, has been awarded the Dean of Postgraduate Research's Commendation for Excellence in Academic Citizenship.
 Congratulations to Zixian!

 [05/2026] Dr. Xingchen Zhang has joined the **DSIT/UKRI AIRR User Advisory Group (UAG)** as a core member.